jlarsen-usgs/Modflow-API-Ag-Package/docs/documentation.md

 value — is the maximum value of water to move from a provider to a receiver node.
 This is specified as a volumetric flow rate.

-eff_fact — is the irrigation efficiency factor.
+irr_eff — is the irrigation efficiency factor.
 This factor can range from 0 to 1, where 1 represents 100% efficiency in irrigation, which translates to no irrigation losses.

-app_fact — is the application efficiency factor.
+app_eff — is the application efficiency factor.
 Values greater than 1 can be used to simulate the application of irrigation water beyond the crop’s requirement based on the ET deficit (e.g., flush irrigation).
 Values less than 1 can be used to simulate deficit irrigation.